Michael Dell: Business career

 In 1992, aged 27, he became the youngest CEO of a company ranked in Fortune magazine's list of the top 500 corporations.
 In 1996, Dell started selling computers over the Web, the same year his company launched its first servers.
 By March 1997, Dell Inc. reported about $1 million in sales per day from dell.com.
 In the first quarter of 2001, Dell Inc. reached a world market share of 12.8 percent, surpassing Compaq to become the world's largest PC maker.
 The metric marked the first time the rankings had shifted over the previous seven years.
 The company's combined shipments of desktops, notebooks and servers grew 34.3 percent worldwide and 30.7 percent in the United States at a time when competitors' sales were shrinking.

 On March 4, 2004, Dell stepped down as CEO, but stayed as chairman of Dell Inc.'s board, while Kevin Rollins, then president and COO, became president and CEO.
 On January 31, 2007, Dell returned as CEO at the request of the board, succeeding Rollins.

 In 2013, Michael Dell with the help of Silver Lake Partners, Microsoft, and a consortium of lenders took Dell, Inc. private.
 The deal was reportedly worth $25 billion and faced difficulties during its execution.
 Notable resistance came from Carl Icahn, but after several months he stepped aside.
 Michael Dell received a 75% stake in the company.

 On October 12, 2015, Dell Inc. announced its intent to acquire the enterprise software and storage company EMC Corporation.
-At $67 billion, it has been labeled the "highest-valued tech acquisition in history".
+At $67 billion, it was then labeled the "highest-valued tech acquisition in history".
 The acquisition was finalized September 7, 2016.

 In May 2024, Dell announced a partnership with Nvidia and ServiceNow to develop "AI factories", aiming to provide scalable AI infrastructure solutions to enterprise clients.

-Penalty
+He acquired a 5.3% minority ownership stake in the Las Vegas Raiders NFL team in May 2026.

+Accounting fraud

 In July 2010, Dell Inc. agreed to pay a $100 million penalty to settle SEC charges of disclosure and accounting fraud in relation to undisclosed payments from Intel Corporation.
 Michael Dell and former CEO Kevin Rollins agreed to pay $4 million each and former CFO James Schneider agreed to pay $3 million to settle the charges.